-Ensure Your App is Compliant with Chinese Laws | AppInChina
+Making Your Mobile App or Game Compliant With Chinese Law

 Do not, however, expect these app stores to help you with the actual process of applying for the proper permits and forms.
 You will need to do that yourself and submit these certificates to the app stores as proof.

-You will also be required to fill out a Security Assessment Form to describe how you handle.
+You will also be required to fill out a Security Assessment Form to describe how you handle problems.
 If you are an AppInChina client, you can fill this out on your custom backend, and we will walk you through the process with explanations and sample answers.

 Link: Security Assessment Form Now Required